 Some important credit metrics to measure in assessing debt capacity:

 Another set of measures investment bankers use to assess debt capacity is cash flow metrics.
-These metrics include total debt to EBITDA, which can be broken down further to senior debt to EBITDA, cash interest coverage, and EBITDA-Capital Expenditures interest coverage.
+These metrics include total debt to EBITDA, which can be broken down further to senior debt-to-EBITDA, cash interest coverage, and EBITDA-Capital Expenditures interest coverage.

-Debt to EBITDA measure is the most common cash flow metric to evaluate debt capacity.
+The Debt-to-EBITDA measure is the most common cash flow metric to evaluate debt capacity.
 This ratio exhibits a company’s ability to pay off its incurred debt and provides investment bankers with information on the amount of time required to clear all debt, ignoring interest, taxes, depreciation, and amortization.

 The cash interest coverage measure depicts how many times the cash flow generated from business operations can service the interest expense on the debt.